ppreshant/flow_cytometry/notes-flowcytometry.md

 	- > The PeacoQC package provides quality control functions that will check for monotonic increasing channels and that will remove outliers and unstable events introduced due to e.g. clogs, speed changes etc. during the measurement of your sample.
 It also provides the functionality of visualising the quality control result of only one sample and the visualisation of the results of multiple samples in one experiment.

 ## Plotting
+- The `name` column of the `pData` appears as facets ; and samples with same name are merged before plotting (verified for histograms)
 - [x] (_fixed using_ `aes_string(as.name(ch))`) Pass channel names stored in a variable (by reference) to the ggcyto aes call does not work easily -- something about (quasi)quotation?
 - [ ] _Error:_ `xlim(c(-100, 1e3))` not working on ggcyto + geomhex + geomdensity2d plot
+- [x] _changing title of the plots_ : do it manually for now
+- [x] _Replicates merge:_ ggcyto automatically merges replicates!

 ## Git organization
 For manual scripts with possible changes across experiments, should they be in a separate branch for each dataset used vs copying over into different files? _until of course, the script is eventually broken into functions that don't change across expts._